Inner-iteration preconditioning with a symmetric splitting matrix for rank-deficient least squares problems: Abstract

 \section{Abstract}

 Stationary iterative methods with a symmetric splitting matrix are performed as inner-iteration preconditioning for Krylov subspace methods.
-We give a necessary and sufficient condition such that the inner-iteration preconditioning matrix is definite, and show that conjugate gradient (CG) method preconditioned by the inner iterations determines a solution of symmetric and positive semidefinite linear systems, and the minimal residual (MR) method preconditioned by the inner iterations determines a solution of symmetric linear systems including the singular case.
-These results are applied to the CG and MR-type methods such as the CGLS, LSMR, and CGNE methods preconditioned by inner iterations, and thus justify using these methods for solving least squares and minimum-norm solution problems whose coefficient matrices are not necessarily of full rank.
-Thus, we complement the theory of these methods presented in [K.\ Morikuni and K.\ Hayami, SIAM J.\ Matrix Appl.\ Anal., 34 (2013), pp.\ 1--22], [K.\ Morikuni and K.\ Hayami, SIAM J.\ Matrix Appl.\ Anal., 36 (2015), pp.\ 225--250], and give bounds for these methods.
+We give conditions such that the inner-iteration preconditioning matrix is definite, and show that conjugate gradient (CG) method preconditioned by the inner iterations determines a solution of symmetric and positive semidefinite linear systems, and the minimal residual (MINRES) method preconditioned by the inner iterations determines a solution of symmetric linear systems including the singular case.
+These results are applied to the CG and MINRES-type methods such as the CGLS, LSMR, and CGNE methods preconditioned by inner iterations, and thus justify using these methods for solving least squares and minimum-norm solution problems whose coefficient matrices are not necessarily of full rank.
+Thus, we complement the convergence theories of these methods presented in [K.\ Morikuni and K.\ Hayami, SIAM J.\ Matrix Appl.\ Anal., 34 (2013), pp.~1--22], [K.\ Morikuni and K.\ Hayami, SIAM J.\ Matrix Appl.\ Anal., 36 (2015), pp.~225--250], and give bounds for these methods.

 \textbf{Keywords:} Rank-deficient least squares problems, Preconditioning, Krylov subspace methods, Symmetric singular linear systems.

 \textbf{AMS subject classifications:} 65F08, 65F10, 65F20, 65F50.